LaTeX Packages by Robert Whittaker

 - Vector and tensor formatting with

-\vect{} and
+\vect{}

 - A fix for the erroneous wide space around the central relation in